The WWF is run at a local level by the following offices...

 Threats to the world’s forests are growing.
 Expanding agriculture, due to an increased population and shifts in diet, is responsible for most of the world’s deforestation.
 Illegal and unsustainable logging, usually resulting from the demand for cheap wood and paper, is responsible for most of the degradation of the world’s forests—the largest threat to the world’s forests.
 In degraded forests, small trees, bushes and plants often are severely damaged or dead; rivers are polluted; slopes are eroded; and more.

-We are working with partners to ensure that Zambia’s forests are better protected and sustainably managed in order to secure resilient biodiversity and ecosystems services.For more information about our work in forests, send an email to the Policy and Advocacy Coordinator, Bweendo Kabanda: email@example.com
+We are working with the Forestry Department to ensure that Zambia's forests are better protected and sustainably managed in order to secure resilient biodiversity and ecosystem services through large scale forest landscape restoration.For more information about our work in forests, send an email to the Policy and Advocacy Coordinator, Bweendo Kabanda: email@example.com